-Here are a few examples of what your monthly donations can do:
+Here are examples of the impact your monthly donations can make:

 Changes can always be made to donations and can be stopped at any time.
 Your monthly gift is invaluable to our clients.
 We appreciate your generosity and continued support of Carpenter’s Shelter and our mission.

 Workplace giving is simple and easy!
 Through workplace giving, you can designate a portion of your paycheck to Carpenter’s Shelter instead of remembering to write a check.
 Carpenter’s Shelter is a proud member of both the United Way and Combined Federal Campaign (CFC).
 UW #8228/ CFC #87293

 Is your company having a charity fair?
 Let us know!
 We’d love to come talk to your company about Carpenter’s Shelter.
 Please contact Monise Quidley, at (703) 548-7500 x203 or MQuidley@CarpentersShelter.org.